conan-io/docs/developing_packages/package_dev_flow.rst

 - Using ``source-folder`` and ``build-folder`` will use the ``package()`` method to extract the artifacts from those folders and create the package, directly in the Conan local cache.
-Strictly speaking, it doesn't require executing a :command:`conan package` before, as it packages directly from those source and build folder, though :command:`conan package` is still recommended in the dev-flow to debug the ``package()`` method.
+Strictly speaking, it doesn't require executing a :command:`conan package` before, as it packages directly from these source and build folders, though :command:`conan package` is still recommended in the dev-flow to debug the ``package()`` method.
-- Using the ``package-folder`` argument (incompatible with the above 2), will not use the ``package()`` method, it will do an exact copy of the provided folder.
+- Using the ``package-folder`` argument (incompatible with the above 2), will not use the ``package()`` method, it will create an exact copy of the provided folder.
 It assumes the package has already been created by a previous :command:`conan package` command or with a :command:`conan build` command with a ``build()`` method running a ``cmake.install()``.

 ..  code-block:: bash